ace-wg/actors/draft-ietf-ace-actors.md

 The security objectives that are addressed by an authorization solution include confidentiality and integrity.
-Additionally, allowing only selected operations by selected entities limits the burden on system resources, thus helping to achieve availability.
+Additionally, an authorization solution has an impact on the
-Misconfigured or wrongly designed authorization solutions can result in availability breaches (denial of service): Users might no longer be able to use data and services as they are supposed to.
+availability: First, by reducing the load (only accepting selected operations by selected entities limits the burden on system resources), and second, because misconfigured or wrongly designed authorization solutions can result in availability breaches (denial of service) as users might no longer be able to use data and services as they are supposed to.

 Authentication mechanisms can help achieve additional security objectives such as accountability and third-party verifiability.
 These additional